izcheung/mySQLWorkBenchUserDoc/docs/index.md

 # Introduction

+Structured Query Language (SQL) is a programming language that provides a set of commands that allow users to manage and manipulate relational databases.
+MySQL is a popular relational database management system that implements the SQL language.
+Some of the operations that a user can do include querying, updating, inserting, and deleting data from tables.

-MySQL is a relational database management system that uses Structured Query language (SQL) to access and manipulate databases.
-This user documentation guides you through how to write three types of commonly-used SQL statements.
+In this user documentation, we will be using MySQL Workbench, an integrated development environment for MySQL to guide users step-by-step through how to write commonly-used SQL statements.

 ## Intended Users
-This documentation is targeted towards beginner level developers who needs a step by step guide on how to write MySQL statements.
+This documentation is aimed at beginner-level developers who require a step-by-step guide on how to write SQL statements.

 ## Prerequisite Knowledge
 This guide assumes that you have the following: